-The phenomena they seek to explain may be interrelated: policy changes are a central element in socio-technical transitions and socio-technical change may trigger, or facilitate, policy change.
-However, socio-technical transitions are broader: they do not just include policy change but different kinds of institutional changes, including changes in societal norms, culture, practices, routines, business models, markets, technology standards etc.
+The phenomena they seek to explain are different but may overlap: policy changes are a central element in socio-technical transitions and socio-technical change may trigger policy change.
+However, socio-technical transitions are a broader phenomenon with many different kinds of institutional structures (e.g. societal norms, user practices, organizational routines, business models, markets, technology standards, policies) changing.